her3ticAVI/PAMSkeletonKey/README.md

 <div align="left">

 ## Usage
 > Note: You must be root for this tool to be of use to you.
+This tool only works on Debian base systems that use APT as the package manager.
 This tool is good for privilege escalation, lateral movement, and persistence.
+Messing with PAM files can cause permanent damage to host, use at your own discresion.

 Download the tool silently:
 ```sh